Become a Community Connect Partner

 How It Works

 Northwestern students who are eligible for Federal Work-Study awards as part of their financial aid package can earn their wages through community-based jobs as part of Northwestern’s Community Connect program.
 All work-study students are officially employed by Northwestern University.
-The university pays students on a bi-weekly basis and bills Community Connect partners for their portion of wages periodically throughout the year.
+The university pays students on a bi-weekly basis and bills Community Connect partners for their portion of wages periodically (in January, April, and July).

 Community Connect partners commit to:

-• Employ a Northwestern student(s) during the academic year (length of employment can vary)
+• Employ a Northwestern student(s) during the academic year (October – May, or any time duration therein)

 • Pay 25% of the student’s hourly wage (the remainder of which is covered by Federal Work Study funds)